roccoangelella/Manager-Assistant/prompts_and_outputs.md

 3. Liquidity Ratios: Evaluate the company’s ability to cover short-term liabilities.

 4. Inventory Turnover: Indicates the efficiency of inventory management and product movement.
 In addition to these KPIs, the Finance Department also utilizes a cash budget to forecast cash inflows and outflows, monitoring liquidity risk and planning for borrowing or investing excess cash.
-They also employ financial evaluation tools such as Net Present Value (NPV), Internal Rate of Return (IRR), Payback Period, and Profitability Index. '''
+They also employ financial evaluation tools such as Net Present Value (NPV), Internal Rate of Return (IRR), Payback Period, and Profitability Index.`

 ### Gemini 2.0 Flash Output: